Block Thresholding on the Sphere: Needlet Block Thresholding on the Sphere

 \section{Needlet Block Thresholding on the Sphere}

-In this Section we will present needlet estimators for nonparametric regression problems and, then, we will suggest a procedure to fix blocks for any given resolution level $j$ and, consequently, we will define the so-called needlet block threshold estimator.
-The first step is close to the one described in \cite{bkmpAoSb}, \cite{dgm} for local thresholding, the other one being an adaptation to the sphere of the procedure developed for $ \mathbb{R}$ in \cite{hkp}, \cite{hkp2}, see also \cite{WASA}
+In this Section we will discuss the needlet estimators for nonparametric regression problems and, then, we will suggest a procedure to fix blocks for any given resolution level $j$ and, consequently, we will define the so-called needlet block threshold estimator.
+The construction of the needlet estimators is close to the one described in \cite{bkmpAoSb}, \cite{dgm} for local thresholding, in turn an adaptation to the sphere of the procedure developed on $\mathbb{R}$ in \cite{hkp}, \cite{hkp2}, see also \cite{WASA}.

+We start by introducing the Gaussian white noise model over the line segment, then we will extend it to the $d$-dimensional sphere using the so-called uncentered isonormal Gaussian processes.